cullyrs/MoneyManagementApp/README.md

 ## **Overview**

 The **Expense Tracker** is a financial management web application designed to help users log, categorize, and analyze their income and expenses.
 The project initially used **Electron** for a desktop-based approach but has since transitioned to **Express.js**, allowing for **RESTful APIs** and improved web-based functionality.
 This update enhances performance, maintainability, and scalability.

+Access the Application through the following link: https://money-management-app-6hik.onrender.com/

 ## **Contributors**